goetzrieger/ansible-labs-summit2020/content/ansible-tower-getting-started/2-cred/_index.md

   - In the web UI go to **RESOURCES → Inventories → Workshop Inventory**

-  - Click the **HOSTS** button to change into the hosts view and select the three hosts by ticking the boxes to the left of the host entries.
+  - Click the **HOSTS** button to change into the hosts view and select the three hosts by checking the boxes to the left of the host entries.

   - Click **RUN COMMANDS**.
 In the next screen you have to specify the ad hoc command: